ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

    4. Delete the toolchain that was created through the upgrade process.

       **Note:** The Git repo is not automatically deleted.
 You might want to delete it manually or rename it for now.
-If you made changes to it already, you can switch the future toolchain to use it later.
+If you already changed the repo, you can switch the future toolchain to use it later.

    5. Return to the JazzHub project.
 It should reset itself for another upgrade attempt.
 If it doesn't reset, contact hub@jazz.net and provide the URL of the project.

    6. Restart the upgrade process and be sure to select the proper organization in the US, matching the name of your organization in the non-US region.

    7. If you kept or renamed the Git repo from the previous toolchain upgrade attempt (see step 4), you can reconfigure the Git card in your toolchain to point to this Git repo URL instead.
 The change is automatically reflected in the pipeline.
 To confirm, check the Input tab on the Build stage.